 Global spectacles of a collective nature can have the almost paradoxical effect that leads a person to internally reflect, to dislodge their own credence, to suspect the requiescence of their position, rather than peer out at the outer world where these effects originate from.
 Recent events in Ukraine have led the team at Slanted to ask ourselves, as designers, what is our work really good for?
 The commodification of personality on social media?; advertising we can generate for a client?; a contribution to the betterment of the medium?
 And we have considered these replies tentative; that our work has experiential responses on the spectator and medium is true, but to understand that as the pinnacle in which the ‘goodness’ of our work rests is false.
 Indeed, the goodness of our work lies in the specific projects that our work finds a home in, such as this one, one that aims to help two organizations whose work we truly believe in: ARTHELPS and MSF—Médecins Sans Frontières.

 Thank you all for your donations and submissions to Posters Can Help.
 360 people from all over the world participated in the project and almost 7oo posters were submitted.

-The poster book will be published in the beginning of 2023, we will let all our participants know once it’s published.
+The poster book has been published in February 2023.
 The profit garnered from global sales of the book will again go directly to these organizations.